When doctors make mistakes, The Lyon Firm helps families find a path forward.

 When a doctor or healthcare provider makes a mistake, the impact on a child’s developing body and brain can be far more serious, often leading to long-term or permanent consequences.

-Caring for children in a medical setting requires more than just knowledge; it demands attentiveness, patience, and precision.
+Caring for children in a medical setting requires knowledge, it demands attentiveness, patience, and precision.
 Kids can’t always describe what they’re feeling, and their bodies respond differently than adults.
 That’s why pediatric care requires a higher level of care and awareness.

 Below are some examples of pediatric malpractice cases our pediatric medical malpractice attorneys can help you with:

-At The Lyon Firm, we take these cases very seriously because we know what’s at stake: your child’s future, their health, and your family’s peace of mind.
+At The Lyon Firm, we take these cases very seriously because we know what’s at stake.
 To learn more about what a pediatric malpractice attorney can do for you, reach out to us today at (513) 381-2333 or fill out our quick online form.

-To build a case, our pediatric malpractice lawyers must establish four key elements.
-These help determine whether a medical provider’s actions crossed the line from an unfortunate outcome to legal negligence:
+To build a case, our pediatric malpractice lawyers must establish four key elements to determine whether a medical provider’s actions crossed the line from an unfortunate outcome to legal negligence:

 For nearly two decades, our team has been fighting for individuals and families harmed by powerful institutions, from hospitals to pharmaceutical companies to some of the nation’s largest healthcare systems.